Robust targeted exploration for systems with non-stochastic disturbances: Introduction

-A common feature among all of the discussed targeted exploration approaches is that they consider linear systems subject to i.i.d. zero mean stochastic disturbances. \JV{However, real-world systems often exhibit nonlinear behaviour or unmodeled dynamics, i.e., errors in the assumed model structure, which introduce additional deterministic model mismatch and cannot be explained by independent stochastic noise~\cite{sarker2023accurate}.
-Instead, such disturbances can be modeled as bounded disturbances, assuming that the disturbances belong to a known bounded set, e.g., point-wise bounds or energy bounds.
+Targeted exploration is typically studied in a stochastic setup, for example, with independent and identically distributed (i.i.d.) disturbances with zero mean.
+In this case, one can construct a data-based confidence ellipsoid for the parameters \cite{ljung1999system} that can be approximately predicted and optimized.
+This classical asymptotic result has been utilized to design targeted exploration strategies for dual control methods \cite{barenthin2008identification, umenberger2019robust,iannelli2020structured,venkatasubramanian2023sequential}.
+In~\cite{dean2017sample}, tight confidence regions for the parameters are constructed, assuming the data is independent, and hence it is not applicable to correlated time-series data from a single trajectory.
+Nevertheless, this bound has been utilized in the design of targeted exploration for dual control in \cite{ferizbegovic2019learning}.
+A common feature among all of the discussed targeted exploration approaches is that they consider linear systems subject to i.i.d. zero mean stochastic disturbances.
+However, real-world systems often exhibit nonlinear behaviour or unmodeled dynamics which introduce additional deterministic model mismatch and cannot be explained by independent stochastic noise~\cite{sarker2023accurate}.
+Instead, such effects can be modeled as bounded disturbances, assuming that the disturbances belong to a known bounded set, e.g., point-wise bounds or energy bounds.
 To quantify models under such disturbances, set-membership estimation methods have been developed, and various identification results in this direction can be found in \cite{fogel1979system, milanese1989estimation, sarker2023accurate, bisoffi2021trade, shakouri2024identification}.
-Although these methods have recently gained popularity for data-driven robust control design \cite{van2020noisy, berberich2022combining}, a principled method for optimal experiment design in the presence of bounded disturbances is still lacking.}
+Although these methods have recently gained popularity for data-driven robust control design \cite{vanwaarde2022noisy, berberich2022combining}, a principled method for optimal experiment design in the presence of bounded disturbances is still lacking.